-- Delivering RSE in a sensitive way - Modelling positive attitudes to RSE - Monitoring progress - Responding to the needs of individual pupils - Responding appropriately to pupils whose parents wish them to be withdrawn from the nonstatutory components of RSE - Staff do not have the right to opt out of teaching RSE.
-Staff who have concerns about teaching RSE are encouraged to discuss this with the headteacher. - RSE falls under the PSHE subject and the subject leadership of Libby Fothergill
+- Delivering RSE in a sensitive way - Modelling positive attitudes to RSE - Monitoring progress - Responding to the needs of individual pupils - Responding appropriately to pupils whose parents wish them to be withdrawn from the non-statutory components of RSE - Staff do not have the right to opt out of teaching RSE.
+Staff who have concerns about teaching RSE are encouraged to discuss this with the headteacher. - Include names/roles of those responsible for teaching RSE in your school.

-The CDC Committee will oversee RSE in our school.
+The Standards and Achievement Committee will oversee RSE in our school.

-9.4 Pupils
+7.4 Pupils